 We're working with the various training providers to ensure we can support apprentices through their examination process.
 If you are currently enrolled in a class with a training provider, please contact your institution regarding the status of your program and your exam.

-Any apprenticeship pathways that require a final exam to complete out the pathway are still being scheduled.
+Any apprenticeship pathways that require a final exam to complete the program are still being scheduled.
 Please contact your training provider to confirm if your exam is still moving forward.
-In person training or testing will follow the current Provincial Health Officer (PHO) and BC Centre for Disease Control requirements as the minimum standard for health and safety: http://covid-19.bccdc.ca/
+In person training or testing will follow the current Provincial Health Officer (PHO) and BC Centre for Disease Control requirements as the minimum standard for health and safety: http://covid-19.bccdc.ca/.

-Any student enrolled in an apprenticeship or pre-apprenticeship class impacted by COVID-19 ending after March 17,2020 or with a start date between March 17,2020 to June 30, 2020 is not required to write a Standard Level Exam or a CofQ exam that is required to progress to the next level.
+Any student enrolled in an apprenticeship or pre-apprenticeship class impacted by COVID-19 ending after March 17,2020 or with a start date between March 17,2020 to August 31, 2021 is not required to write a Standard Level Exam.

 Are there still mandatory exams?

-CofQ and IP exams that complete an apprenticeship have not been waived and need to be passed.
+CofQ and IP exams that complete an apprenticeship have not been waived and are still mandatory.

-SLEs for the following trades are excluded from the waiver:
+SLEs for the following trades are excluded from the waiver and are still required: